JP EN

 Moonshot Research & Development Program

 The research subject “Developing bosonic code using superconducting resonator” was adopted to the government moonshot research & development program in 2020.
-The program leader is Dr. Tsai and Drs.
-TAKAYANAGI, WATABE and HASHIZUME join this program.
+The program leader is Prof. Tsai and Prof. Yoshihara, Takayanagi, Watabe and Hashizume join this program.